I could roar

 Watch Peter talking about his story on BBC News Northern Ireland.

 The Starfish Project is one of a number of courses for people who stammer.
-Read more about the range of options on our Adult Therapy & Courses page.
-For help and information about coping in the workplace, see At Work
+Read more about the range of options on our One-to-one Adult Speech & Language Therapy and Adult Group Stammering Courses pages.
+For help and information about coping in the workplace, see At Work.

 If you'd like to write about your own experiences, see Submit Something For The Site.